-The following lists example long-term implementation actions and is not intended to be an exhaustive list of all future implementation needs.
+Below are examples of long-term implementation actions, which are not intended to be an exhaustive list of all future implementation needs.
 This plan will likely be updated before initiation begins for many of these actions, but it is important to consider future needs during current planning.